dsalasboscan/rest-proxy/README.md

 * Request and response mutation*

 #### Request and response mutation:
-The project is prepared to have a single execution flow that prepares a request send it to an external service and modify the answer, in order to add a new mutation you only need to implement an interface an add the desired functionality.
+The project is prepared to have a single execution flow that prepares a request to be send to an external service and modify the answer, in order to add a new mutation you only need to implement an interface an add the desired functionality.